 Introduction

 Middle schools are amazing ecosystems, where educators work towards creating environments that meet the unique academic and socio-emotional needs of early adolescents.
-As a middle school educator, I know that this is a delicate balance, that takes relationships, patience, kindness, and innovative and engaging learning opportunities.
+As a middle school educator, I know that this is a delicate balanc, that takes relationships, patience, kindness, and innovative and engaging learning opportunities.

 I imagine myself walking into a middle school, alive with students engrossed in activities where they have been co-creators in both the design and implementation, where their passions and interests have been honoured and are recognized as valid vehicles for demonstrating their learning.
 Entering classrooms, where learning opportunities allow middle-schoolers to “explore the questions and concerns they have about themselves and the world around them” that have both “personal and social significance” and have not been designed just for fun (D. F. Brown & Knowles, 2007).
 Exploring environments where students have been provided with opportunities to create using many skills, whilst also being given the choice of the method of expression allowing for “individual identity to dictate the form of the product” (Soleas, 2015, p.
 8).
 Enticing spaces where the ownership of learning results as a function of positive relationships between educators and students, where collaboration has resulted in making curriculum belong to us, thereby encouraging students to approach their learning “as active, critical, thoughtful investigators, rather than as passive receptors (or rejectors)” (Fried, 2001, p.
 109).
 In these classrooms, where students own their learning, “instructional methods used are as important as the classroom conversations teachers and student engage in, where the goal is not inquiry learning but promoting a kind of shared ownership of the learning environment itself.
 In this space, appropriation of content knowledge becomes a real possibility” (Clayton & Ardito, 2009, p.
 74).